 Imago

 “We don’t know if Aaron Rodgers is going to come back, ” said Charlie with uncertainty.
 “If he does ultimately, he’s going to help Will Howard in learning this system and then being able to now pass it off to him, and hopefully he is the quarterback of the future for the next 10 years.”

 Howard became part of the Steelers roster in 2025 when he was picked in the sixth round.
 Therefore, he already spent his first season closely observing the ten-time Pro Bowler.
-Last season, Rodgers was the QB1, while Mason Rudolph was his backup, and the rookie was a third-choice quarterback, adding depth.
+Last season, Rodgers was the QB1, while Mason Rudolph was his backup, and Howard stood third in line.

 On the other hand, Rodgers has a track record of mentoring young quarterbacks.
-For example, in the final days of his tenure with the Green Bay Packers, he spent three seasons with Jordan Love.
+For example, during his tenure with the Green Bay Packers, he spent three seasons with Jordan Love.
 During their time together, Love learned from the veteran’s experience and leadership, and the two shared a positive relationship.
-Today, Jordan plays as the primary quarterback of the Packers.
+Today, Jordan is the starting quarterback for the Packers.

+Imago